-Jeff Eaton was named assistant strength & conditioning coordinator for the Miami Hurricanes football program in January 2022.
+Jeff Eaton was named assistant strength & conditioning coach for the Miami Hurricanes football program in January 2022.

 Eaton arrives in Miami after spending the previous three seasons (2019-2021) working alongside Aaron Feld with the Oregon Ducks Football strength & conditioning program.
 Feld was named the Hurricanes’ strength & conditioning coordinator by head coach Mario Cristobal last week.